zcomputerwiz/littlelambocoin/CONTRIBUTING.md

 1. All changes go into the main branch.
 2. Main is stable at all times, all tests pass.
 3. Features (with tests) are developed and fully tested on feature branches, and reviewed before landing in main.
-4. Littlelambocoin Network's nodes on the public testnet are running the latest version `x.y.z`.
+4. LittleLamboCoin Network's nodes on the public testnet are running the latest version `x.y.z`.
 5. The `main` branch will have a long running `beta testnet` to allow previewing of changes.
 6. Pull Request events may require a `beta testnet` review environment.
 At the moment this is at the discretion of the reviewer.
 7. Hotfixes land in the release branch they fix, and all later versions.
 (This will be achieved by regularly merging from `1.0.x` to main).